 Photo by David Roy

 The SP&S 700 is significant in almost every way.
-Its history is as important as any other locomotive in the Pacific Northwest, having provided the power for the premier passenger trains connecting one of the largest cities on the west coast with the Northern Plains, Midwest, and East.
-The locomotive is noteworthy from an engineering perspective as well, as it represents the state of the art of practical design, manufacture, and operation when 'steam was king' on the nation's rails.
-It sports then-new features like Timkin roller bearings, and also boasts the highest axle-loading of any Northern-type locomotive ever produced in North America.
-Finally, the 700 is remarkable simply for the rare fact that it still operates more than 70 years after it was built, making it the third largest steam locomotive currently in operation.
+Its history is as important as any other locomotive in the Pacific Northwest, having provided the power for the premier passenger trains connecting one of the largest cities on the west coast with the Midwest and East.
+The locomotive is noteworthy from an engineering perspective as well, as it represents the state of the art of practical design, manufacture, and operation when steam was king on the nation's rails.
+It sports then-new features like Timkin roller bearings and boasts the highest axle-loading of any Northern-type locomotive ever produced in North America.
+Finally, the 700 is remarkable simply for the rare fact that it still operates more than 75 years after it was built, making it the largest steam locomotive currently in operation.
 And then there's the locomotive's obvious sensory significance: it's big, strong, hot, loud, smelly, and fast!
 This page explores the SP&S 700's place in history, facets of its engineering and design, the locomotive's restoration and maintenance by the PRPA, and its thunderous impact on the senses.

 From 1912 onward, the Spokane, Portland & Seattle Railway provided the best freight and passenger route from Portland and the Columbia River Valley toward the east.
-Despite the fact that the railroad formed this all-important link, traffic on the new line was slow to reach the expectations of its builders, the Great Northern and Northern Pacific.
+Despite the fact that the railroad formed this important link, traffic on the new line was slow to develop, partially due to the intra-family competition between its builders, the Great Northern and Northern Pacific.
 Having no real need of the newest and most powerful locomotives, at first nearly all of the SP&S's engines were hand-me-downs from its parents.
 However, by the mid-1930s the railroad was woefully underpowered.
 Its largest passenger locomotives were Pacifics (4-6-2s), and its largest freight engines were Mikados (2-8-2s), with the newest of these having been built in 1920.
 The SP&S had a hard time competing against the newer, larger power owned by the Union Pacific and operated on the competing ex-OR&N line just across the Columbia River.
-Finally, in 1937, parents NP and GN allowed the SP&S to purchase its first new locomotives: three Northerns (4-8-4s) classed E1 and six Challengers (4-6-6-4s) classed Z6.
-The new SP&S engines were added onto Northern Pacific orders and were identical in design to NP's class A3 Northerns and class Z6 Challengers except that they burned oil instead of coal.
+Finally, in 1937, NP and GN allowed the SP&S to purchase its first new locomotives: three Northerns (4-8-4s) classed E-1 and six Challengers (4-6-6-4s) classed Z-6.
+The new SP&S engines were added onto Northern Pacific orders and were identical in design to NP's class A-3 Northerns and class Z-6 Challengers except that they were built to burn oil instead of coal.

 Builder's Plate of the SP&S 700